Key event links: Apply | Overview | Participants | Agenda | Sessions | Speakers | Facilitator | Policies

 Speakers focus on timely sector issues

-In 2024 these were:
+In 2024 the speakers topics were:

-1. Preparing for a likely change in the UK government
+- Preparing for a likely change in the UK government

-2. How to integrate local organising with digital mobilisation, plus learning from inclusion, digital transformation and countering fake news.
+- How to integrate local organising with digital mobilisation, plus learning from inclusion, digital transformation and countering fake news.

 These are key challenges facing the sector in 2025 and speakers will both challenge you and show what is possible because they’re doing it.

-The three focuses in 2024 were
+The focuses in 2025 are

 Coaching is available

-Limited spaces for provate, confidential guidance is available at the 2024 event.
+Limited spaces for provate, confidential guidance is available at the 2025 event.
 You choose your needs.
 Topics often range from:

-• professional: work, goals, resiliance
+- professional: work, goals, resiliance, co-workers, managers

-• personal life: confidence, trauma, relationships, kids, relatives
+- personal life: confidence, trauma, relationships, kids, relatives

 In 2025, 20-minute coaching session by Anna (trained coach and psychotherapist) are available on 8th Apr. before 18:00 and all day on 9th and 10th April.